 In November 2016, the GM/CEO put forward a proposed FY2018 Operating Budget.
-In order to close a budget shortfall of nearly \$300 million, the proposal includes employee headcount reductions, use of Federal Transit Administration (FTA) grant funds for preventive maintenance activities, increased jurisdictional contributions, and fare increases and service reductions on both bus and rail.
+In order to close a budget shortfall of nearly \$300 million, the proposal includes employee headcount reductions, use of FTA grant funds for preventive maintenance activities, increased jurisdictional contributions, and fare increases and service reductions on both bus and rail.

-Based on input from the public outreach process and consultations with the jurisdictions, the GM/CEO's revised budget proposal presented at the March 9 Finance Committee includes the following fare changes aimed at increasing revenue as shown in Table 1:
+Based on input from the public outreach process and consultations with the jurisdictions, the GM/CEO's revised budget proposal includes the following fare changes aimed at increasing revenue as shown in Table 1: